 Avocado is an excellent source of healthy fats.
 Eating monounsaturated fats found in avocados may support brain function.
 Conditions such as hypertension affect cerebral blood vessels and increase the risk of brain disorders such as Alzheimer’s (6).
 Eating monounsaturated may help prevent hypertension, in turn preventing cognitive decline.

 Avocados are a versatile fruit and can be used to prepare many different foods and snacks.
-You can use avocado to prepare salads or on toast.
+You can use avocado to prepare salads, on toast or even to eat it just like this.

 Roasted Pumpkin Seeds